phisch/layer-shell-wgpu-egui/README.md

-# sctk backend for egui
+# Wayland layer_shell backend for egui with WGPU renderer

-This is a **very early** and **work in progress** repository working on a smithay client toolkit backend for egui.
-This will allow for egui applications to run inside a layer_shell surface.
+This is a **very early** and **work in progress** repository working on a wayland layer_shell backend for egui utilizing smithay client toolkit and WGPU.

 > [!WARNING]
 > Do not use this, it is somewhat working, but far from finished.